 And getting to Dreiländereck in the first place?

-To get there you will most likely arrive from Basel-Freiburg airport.
-Ask for a taxi outside to the ‘Passerelle des Trois Pays bridge’ (Dreiländereck bridge), or Huningen on the French side of the river, or just point on Google Maps on your phone like I did.
+To get to the Germany, France and Switzerland tripoint you will most likely arrive from Basel-Freiburg airport.
+Ask for a taxi outside to the ‘Passerelle des Trois Pays bridge’ (Dreiländereck bridge), or Huninge on the French side of the river, or just point on Google Maps on your phone like I did.
 The taxi cost from the airport was approximately €12.50 and was a 10 minutes drive.
 Exiting the airport from the French side “may” be cheaper unless both the French and Swiss sides share the same taxi rank?

 Starting out in France